paulkre/wpcomp/README.md

 # wpcomp
-A library that helps with developing WordPress themes in a modern component-based fashion
+A library that helps with developing WordPress themes in a modern component-based fashion.